-Use case 3 - Storage and testing in the warehouse
+Use case 3: Storage and testing in the warehouse

-- We anticipate four forms of possible testing prior to that in the underground clean room (in an external clean room) - Visual inspection of the shipping frames exterior - Checking the datalogger - Electrical tests for wire continuity and isolation - This requires unsealing the frame and access to the headboards on each APA to attach a testing board - Wire tension testing using electrical pulses to generate vibrations - This requires unsealing the frame and access to the headboards on each APA to attach stimulation and measurement boards - For the last two to be possible... - The protective panels installed on the APAs and the shipping frame's outer side panels must be designed to allow access to these locations without the possibility of parts contacting the wires - This use case does not imply unique load cases
+- We anticipate four forms of possible testing prior to that in the underground clean room (i.e. in an external clean room) - Visual inspection of the shipping frames exterior - Checking the datalogger - Electrical tests for wire continuity and isolation - This requires unsealing the frame and access to the headboards on each APA to attach a testing board - Wire tension testing using electrical pulses to generate vibrations - This requires unsealing the frame and access to the headboards on each APA to attach stimulation and measurement boards - For the last two to be possible... - The protective panels installed on the APAs and the shipping frame's outer side panels must be designed to allow access to these locations without the possibility of parts contacting the wires - This use case does not imply unique load cases

-Use case 4 - Transport to the Ross Shaft
+Use case 4: Transport to the Ross Shaft

-- The exterior wooden shipping box for the UK shipping frames are removed and discarded - The shipping frames are placed singly onto US-style pallets - Frames are loaded onto a trailer by forklift or craned onto a flatbed trailer, covered, and driven for a couple-hour drive to the Ross Headframe - The trailer is backed into the lift door at the headframe - The APAs packages are uncovered, a spreader from a hoist on the overhead monorail is attached.
+- The exterior wooden shipping box for the UK shipping frames are removed and discarded - The shipping frames are placed on USstyle pallets - Frames are loaded onto a trailer by forklift or craned onto a flatbed trailer, covered, and driven for a couple-hour drive to the Ross Headframe - The trailer is backed into the lift door at the headframe - The APAs packages are uncovered, a spreader from a hoist on the overhead monorail is attached.
 They are freed from their pallets, lifted, rotated, and placed at the shaft - The lift points for this operation are the same as those used at the factories

-Use case 5 - Loading into, transport down and unloading out of the Ross Shaft
+Use case 5: Loading into, transport down and unloading out of the Ross Shaft

-- The details for the materials handling equipment loading/unloading the shipping frame from the cage are still be negotiated between the project and SURF - The general plan is well defined to well specify the required structural analysis cases for shipping frame - The end of the shipping frame under the cage (upper) will be attached to the hooks underneath the cage [slide] - The cage/hoist will be used to lift the shipping frame from horizontal until vertically slung below the cage - The shipping frame design clears the headframe during this operation. - The lower end will be hung from from a telehandler to control the shipping frame as it is rotated to vertical over the shaft - Throughout this operation the forces on the shipping frame (and cage) are almost completely vertical with only small horizontal deviations to control the rotation near the later stages - This is a very similar process the at CERN for ProtoDUNE [slide] - This operation implies a variety of unique load cases - Vertical shaft-timber guides (provided by the SD team) will be added to the sides of the frame and deployed
+- The details for the materials handling equipment loading/unloading the shipping frame from the cage are still be negotiated between the project and SURF - The general plan is well defined to well specify the required structural analysis cases for shipping frame - The end of the shipping frame under the cage (upper) will be attached to the hooks underneath the cage [slide] - The cage/hoist will be used to lift the shipping frame from horizontal until vertically slung below the cage - The shipping frame design clears the headframe during this operation. - The lower end will be hung from a hoist moving (freely) on the monorail and a horizontal hoist (tugger) to control the shipping frame as it is rotated to vertical over the shaft - Throughout this operation the forces on the shipping frame (and cage) are almost completely vertical with only small horizontal deviations to control the rotation - This operation implies a variety of unique load cases - Vertical shaft-timber guides (provided by the SD team) will be added to the sides of the frame and deployed